ibm-cloud-docs/apps/create-deploy-cli.md

 This option can be used if you already have an existing codebase and want to generate deployment and cloud enablement assets for a single microservice or web app by using [`ibmcloud dev enable`](/docs/cli/idt/commands.html#enable).
 Note that this command is in Beta, and not all languages and/or app structures are supported.
 The following instructions illustrate how to use this functionality with a sample repository, but the steps are roughly the same for your own codebase.

-1. Log in to IBM Cloud by running ibmcloud login then target an org and space.
+1. Log in to {{site.data.keyword.cloud_notm}} by running ibmcloud login then target an org and space.
 2. Clone the [Hello World sample app](https://github.com/IBM-Cloud/node-helloworld) by running the following command in the directory of your choice.

   ```